-- 7.83 The objective of implementing information security incident management is to ensure that when security incidents occur, timely corrective action can be taken. - 7.84 Information security is seldom, if ever, one hundred percent foolproof.
-Breaches of security will occur and the ability to react appropriately is important in avoiding reputational risk and potential liability that may result from these breaches. - 7.85 In dealing with security incidents the management team should be skilled in the investigation, gathering of the necessary evidence, remedial measures required, and, where necessary, communication of the incidents to the parties affected and possibly the media.
-There should be a clear definition of roles in this regard to enable a coordinated and coherent response to information security incidents.
+- 7.113 The objective of implementing information security incident management is to ensure that effective and orderly corrective action can be taken if an information compromise occurs. - 7.114 Information security is seldom, if ever, one hundred percent fool proof.
+Breaches of security will occur and the ability to react appropriately is important in avoiding reputational risk and potential liability that may result from these breaches. - 7.115 Incident management is very often incorporated into business continuity management.
+The objective of business continuity management is to counteract interruptions to business